dynamicloud/wiztorage_for_java/README.md

 1. Click on **Add model** link at your **Real time Dashboard**
 2. Fill the mandatory field name and set a description (Optional)
 3. Press button Create
-4. In the list of Models the Model box has a header with the model Id, copy that Id and put it in your `log4j.properties` file.
+4. In the list of Models the Model box has a header with the model Id, copy that Id and put it in your `wiztorage.properties` file.

 ```properties
 # This is the model identifier